 00:13 to 00:22 That’s right!
 Just by going about your routine lives, you are generating a digital trail that’s worth billions in today’s data-driven economy

 Before we start gathering images, drawing storyboards, or doing any nuts-and-bolts illustration or previsualization work — we will finalize the story we are going to tell.
 This means considering the details of every scene.
-The physical space, wardrobe, blocking, staging, action, etc. This phase is considered breaking down the script (aka "marking the script") where we highlight all of the key elements that will affect the storyboards.
-And so the very first step is to read the script and visualize it as an audience would.
+Physical space, wardrobe, blocking, staging, action, etc. This phase is considered as breaking down the script (aka "marking the script"), where we highlight all of the key elements that will affect the storyboards.
+And so, the very first step is to read the script and visualize it as an audience would.

 Having decided the style, color palette, and patterns, our designers go onto the creation of digital illustrations.
 For instance, the bright color palette sets the happy mood of the video showing how the app can make the world a better place.

 We are almost done!
 All the scenes represented in the digital illustrations are animated into a united story that is bright and attractive.
 More interaction brings more people to the website or app.